walker84837/clocscan/docs/configuration.md

 }
 ```

 *This documentation is licensed under the GNU Free Documentation License (GFDL).
-These examples are licensed under the GNU General Public License, version 3.*
+These examples are licensed under the MIT License.*